LMErrico/Advance_CSS/README.md

 ## Usage

-The URL to the page is
+The URL to the page is https://lmerrico.github.io/Advance_CSS/

 Click on the links at the top to go to each section.

 ![Alt text](assets/images/Top.png)

-Click on the first application's image to go to its deployed.
+Click on the first application's image to view the page.

 ![Alt text](assets/images/Application.png)